jeekim/EuropePMC-Identifier-Extractor/README.md

 ### How to use?

-First, you need to create a dictionary based on mwt format.
+You need to create a dictionary based on mwt format and format your input documents in xml.

 #### MWT dictionary format